KyleRego/KyleRego.github.io/collections/_posts/2023-04-21-what-i-learned-developing-anki-record-and-anki-books.markdown

 ## Linux

 To have a server running the Anki Books application in production, I backed up everything on my old college computer and installed Ubuntu on it.
 This was my first time doing a Linux installation, although I have been using WSL2 every day for a couple years now.
 Some other stuff that was new to me was setting up the firewall, SSH service, Apache web server, DNS records, and digital certificate.

+## Action Text and the Trix editor

+I got to use the Action Text part of Rails which uses the Trix editor.
+This is the article editor of Anki Books.
+It was pretty easy to get it set up and everything working.
+It was a bit of work to add subheadings and syntax highlighting features.